witehound/reddit-clone/build.md

  - [x] added reset password component
  - [x] added all icons for navbar
  - [x] added signout functionality in the menu list
+ - [x] completed the modala to craete communities